Skrylar/ImpromptuModular/README.md

 ## Acknowledgements

-Thanks to Nigel Sixsmith, Alfredo Santamaria and Nay Seven for suggestions and discussions regarding improvements.
+Thanks to Alfredo Santamaria and Nay Seven for suggestions regarding improvements to Phrase-Seq-16.
+A very special thank you to Nigel Sixsmith for the many fruitful discussions and numerous design improvements that were suggested to Phrase-Seq-16.

 ## Modules